eslint/eslint/docs/rules/valid-jsdoc.md

 * `"matchDescription"` specifies (as a string) a regular expression to match the description in each JSDoc comment (for example, `".+"` requires a description; this option does not apply to descriptions in parameter or return tags)
 * `"requireParamDescription": false` allows missing description in parameter tags
 * `"requireReturnDescription": false` allows missing description in return tags
+* `"allowChainable": false` allows @return tag to be omitted when @chainable specified

 ### prefer